Adopt a Minister is a non profit organization that employs ministers (or ministerial graduates) in poor countries.

 Back home in Louisiana, Edwin Wallace, my husband of 23 years, had been diagnosed with a malignant brain tumor so I told God, “Please go ahead and heal Edwin so that I could start working for you!”

 Throughout my husband’s illness, my faith never wavered.
 I believed that God could give him a miracle.
 But God had different plans.
-In spite of our (mine and my sons') pleadings, the Lord allowed him to rest.
-At first I was very angry with God, but not for long because my love for Him was very strong, so I accepted His lot for me.
-A week after the funeral, God asked me in an audible voice to build Him a church in my hometown in the Philippines.
+In spite of our (mine and my sons’) pleadings, the Lord allowed him to rest.
+At first I was very angry with God, but not for long because my love for Him is very strong, so I accepted His lot for me.
+A week after the funeral, God asked me in an audible voice to build Him a church in my hometown in Adopt a Minister International first church in the Philippines.
 Actually I had recurring dreams about this church for 8 years.
-Even when I had wanted to retire early, without hesitation, I donated every dollar of my late husband's life insurance money and built the beautiful Batiano Seventh Day Adventist Church in my hometown in Romblon, Philippines. [ We now have an Adopt a Minister there]
+Even when I had wanted to retire early, without hesitation, I donated every dollar of my late husband’s life insurance money and built the beautiful Batiano Seventh Day Adventist Church in my hometown in Romblon, Philippines. [ We now have an Adopt a Minister there]

 In the dream a woman in “white” took me to a building.
 Inside the building I saw a very huge room with a wooden floor.
 But what amazed me was—on the floor were hundreds of babies.
 Each baby was sitting two feet from each other.
 The babies looked like they were only a few months old.
 They were naked, dirty, and malnourished.
 On the back part of the huge room was a fenced-in area with many more babies, except the babies were a few years older.
 I was very surprised to see the babies and asked the woman who were the mothers who abandoned them.
 The woman didn’t answer me.
 Instead, she told me that very moment, it was my job to take care of the babies.
 Then she left.